Trump's Transgender Ban In Military Will Focus On New Enlistments

 "One officer I spoke with yesterday estimated 1,000 transgender folks in the military, of more than 2 million," Tom said.
 "Advocates say the number could be up to 15,000."

-An estimate by the Rand Corp suggested there could be as many as 6,300 transgender troops on active duty.
+An estimate by the Rand Corp. suggested there could be as many as 6,600 transgender troops on active duty and more than 4,100 in the reserves.

 "Look, I have great respect for the community.
 I think I have great support — or I've had great support from that community.
 I got a lot of votes.
 But the transgender — the military is working on it now.
 They're doing the work.
 It's been a very difficult situation.
 And I think I'm doing a lot of people a favor by coming out and just saying it.
 As you know, it's been a very complicated issue for the military.
 It's been a very confusing issue for the military.
 And I think I'm doing the military a great favor."